jdidion/atropos/README.md

 * Implement the quality trimming algorithm used in UrQt: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4450468/
 * Scythe is an interesting new trimmer.
 Depending on how the benchmarks look in the forthcomming paper, we will add it to the list of tools we compare against Atropos, and perhaps implement their Bayesian approach for adapter match.

-While we consider the command-line interface to be stable, the internal code organization of Atropos is likely to change substantially.
+While we consider the command-line interface to be stable, the internal code organization of Atropos is likely to change.
 At this time, we recommend to not directly interface with Atropos as a library (or to be prepared for your code to break).
 The internal code organization will be stablized as of version 2.0, which is planned for sometime in 2017.

 If you would like to suggest additional enhancements, you can submit issues and/or pull requests at our GitHub page.